NinVoido/spotify-vpn/doc/man-sections/examples.rst

 ---------------

-If firewalls exist between the two machines, they should be set to forward the port OpenVPN is configured to use, in both directions.
+If firewalls exist between the two machines, they should be set to forward the port spotify is configured to use, in both directions.
-The default for OpenVPN is 1194/udp.
-If you do not have control over the firewalls between the two machines, you may still be able to use OpenVPN by adding ``--ping 15`` to each of the ``openvpn`` commands used below in the examples (this will cause each peer to send out a UDP ping to its remote peer once every 15 seconds which will cause many stateful firewalls to forward packets in both directions without an
+The default for spotify is 1194/udp.
+If you do not have control over the firewalls between the two machines, you may still be able to use spotify by adding ``--ping 15`` to each of the ``spotify`` commands used below in the examples (this will cause each peer to send out a UDP ping to its remote peer once every 15 seconds which will cause many stateful firewalls to forward packets in both directions without an